 - Marketing automation.
 Marketing automation software increases marketing efficiency and eliminates repetitive tasks.
 Marketing automation tools can include lead management, customer segmentation and campaign management.

 - E-commerce.
 An e-commerce platform enables companies to build an online storefront with capabilities such as checkout, product catalogs and integration with payment processing.

 Some companies may benefit from building their customer experience technologies from a foundation of software they're already using.
-For example, a manufacturing company that tracks its international supply chain and distributors with an SAP ERP system may find that integrating SAP customer experience tools will be more straightforward than starting from scratch with another vendor.
+For example, a manufacturing company that tracks its international supply chain and distributors with an SAP ERP system may find integrating SAP customer experience tools more straightforward than starting from scratch with another vendor.

 Other important customer experience tools include the following: